 To avoid running into this issue altogether or to solve it if you’re currently going through it, then make sure your temperature is set between 85 to 90 degrees Fahrenheit on the hot side and on the cold side at about 75 degrees Fahrenheit.

 In order to get the right readings though, you’ll need a good thermometer to put in the tank.
-You can either get a handheld one or one like this one here from Amazon.
 Without a good thermometer, it can be very difficult trying to tell whether or not your tank is too hot or too cold.

 And with the influence of the weather outside and the natural temperature within your house playing a role in what your temperatures are in your tank as well, it’s important to know how hot and cold your tank is so that you can adjust them if needed.